Sunday, March 21, 2010

 Ashley Russell, Class of 2006

-I spent my Sophomore and Junior years in the BHS Video Production Program, learning everything I could about making movies.
+I spent my Sophomore and Junior years in the BHS Digital Filmmaking Program, learning everything I could about making movies.
 I produced narratives, news pieces, music videos, and Public Service Announcements (PSA’s).
-Sufficient to say, some of the projects I completed in High School received international attention.
-A music video project entitled The Drive Thru won the Seattle International Film Festival’s FutureWave Audience Award in 2006, and in 2005, MTV & OneWorld held a contest for High School students to complete a PSA regarding the HIV/AIDS epidemic in public schools.
-Our video, Get Tested Get Educated, received worldwide status on the MTV/OneWorld website as a runner-up in the competition.
+Some of these projects received international attention.
+A music video project entitled The Drive Thru won the Seattle InternationalFilm Festival’s FutureWave Audience Award in 2006, and in 2005, MTV & OneWorld held a contest for high school students to complete a PSA regarding the HIV/AIDS epidemic.
+Our video, Get Tested, Get Educated, received worldwide status on the MTV/OneWorld website as a runner-up in the competition.

-Toward the end of my Junior year, I wanted to take advantage of the Running Start program, and enrolled at Seattle Central Community College.
+Toward the end of my Junior year, I wanted to take advantage of the Running Start program, and enrolled at Seattle Central College.
 Believe it or not, it had not hit me yet that I wanted to be a filmmaker, long term.
 I still had no idea what I was going to do or where I was going to go after High School – which was frightening, and curiously enough, even more stifling.

-During a cultural anthropology class I was taking at SCCC, a woman named Debbie Guerrero came and spoke to our class about her native culture, beliefs, personal history, and background.
+During a cultural anthropology class I was taking at SCC, a woman named Debbie Guerrero came and spoke to our class about her native culture, beliefs, personal history, and background.
 Through her speech and words of wisdom, she breathed a ray of hope and inspiration into me.
 I instantly knew I wanted to make a documentary about her, and from that realization came another, that I wanted to be a filmmaker.
 That’s how I saw the world.
 I didn’t want to paint, write, draw, or act out my inspirations- I wanted to make movies about them, and in turn inspire others.

-Luckily, I found out SCCC has a 2-year Film and TV Production program, which I immediately enrolled in.
-I was accepted to start Fall 2006, following my June 2006 High School graduation.
-I spent my time at SCCC making short films, documentaries (I finally got to make my piece about Debbie), and learning everything I could about filmmaking as an art and as an industry.
-A handful of the films I made in school have been in local film festivals, including The Girls at The Northwest Film Forum’s 2008 Local Sightings Film Festival.
-Since graduating from SCCC I have worked on four noted feature films, half a dozen reality shows, and short film productions in and outside of the Seattle area.
-Some of my credits include Wardrobe Supervisor on the feature film Dear Lemon Lima, Art Director & Wardrobe Stylist on the feature film Worst Night Ever, Wardrobe Stylist & Supervisor on Lynn Shelton’s MTV Series $5 Cover: Seattle, and Assistant Camera on The Celebrity Apprentice Season 8 as well as on a local Episode of MTV’s MADE.
+Luckily, SCC had a 2-year Film and TV Production program, which I immediately applied for.
+I was accepted to start Fall 2006, following my June 2006 high school graduation.
+I spent my time at SCC making short films, documentaries (I finally got to make my piece about Debbie), and learning everything I could about filmmaking as an art and as an industry.
+A handful of the films I made in school have been in local film festivals, including The Girls at The Northwest FilmForum’s 2008 Local Sightings Film Festival.